Importance of Reading

 - Talk about what is happening in the story and why.

-- Pause – if your child comes to a word they don’t know, pause and allow them time to sound out (decode) the word themselves.
+- Pause – if your child comes to a word they don’t know, pause and allow them time to sound out (decode) and blend it together. eg c-a-t cat

 - Prompt – if they are unable to work out the word themselves you can prompt them by giving them some ideas to help them.